IBM-Cloud/docs/services/GlobalizationPipeline/index.md

 {:codeblock:.codeblock}

-# Getting started with {{site.data.keyword.GlobalizationPipeline_full}}
+# Getting started with {{site.data.keyword.GlobalizationPipeline_short}}
 {: #globalizationpipeline}

-*Last updated: 6 July 2016*
+*Last updated: 13 July 2016*
 {: .last-updated}

 {{site.data.keyword.GlobalizationPipeline_full}} is a service that provides machine translation and editing capabilities for rapidly translating web or mobile UIs.
 With its dashboard, RESTful API, and integration with your app's delivery pipeline, you can release to global customers without having to rebuild or re-deploy your app.
 {:shortdesc}

-You can use the {{site.data.keyword.GlobalizationPipeline_full}} service with any app in {{site.data.keyword.Bluemix}}, or unbound, by itself.
+You can use the {{site.data.keyword.GlobalizationPipeline_short}} service with any app in {{site.data.keyword.Bluemix}}, or unbound, by itself.
 You can create, maintain, and revise translations rapidly, with minimal effort and without having to leave your DevOps environment.

-From the {{site.data.keyword.GlobalizationPipeline_full}} interface, you can quickly translate your {{site.data.keyword.Bluemix_notm}} apps.
+From the {{site.data.keyword.GlobalizationPipeline_short}} interface, you can quickly translate your {{site.data.keyword.Bluemix_notm}} apps.
 For information about translating your apps by using the RESTful API, see [API Reference](https://gp-rest.ng.bluemix.net/translate/swagger/index.html){: new_window}.

 ## Creating a bundle
 {: #globalizationpipeline_creatingbundles}

-With the {{site.data.keyword.GlobalizationPipeline_full}} service, you can create bundles, which include the resource files of your apps that will be translated.
+With the {{site.data.keyword.GlobalizationPipeline_short}} service, you can create bundles, which include the resource files of your apps that will be translated.
 The resource files can be either Java Properties, AMD I18N, or JSON files and must contain content in the form of key/value pairs that represent the UI strings from your app.
 For more details and examples of supported file types, see [Working with bundles](./bundles.html){: new_window}.

 To create a bundle, complete the following steps: